 - Alternate/maintained switches can be OFF or ON, momentary switches return into normal position after you release their actuator.

-Toggle switches with two fixed (maintained OFF-ON) states in aircraft cockpits are used to switch between two stable states of different systems, for example, Taxi Light or Pitot Heat switch, Nav1/Nav2 DME source switch, etc.
+Toggle switches with fixed (maintained OFF-ON) states in aircraft cockpits are used to switch between two (or more) stable states of different systems, for example, Taxi Light or Pitot Heat switch, Nav1/Nav2 DME source switch, etc.

 NOTE: In many cockpits, along with the toggle switches, alternate (not momentary) pushbutton switches are used, which have a locking mechanism to maintain the closed contacts position after releasing the button (such as "korry-type").
 Another type of toggle switch is a rocker switch with two fixed positions, that is also used in some aircraft cockpits.
 All these switches work identically, having two fixed positions, but different actuators.